jubayerahmed2/jubayerahmed2/README.md

 </p>

 # Jubayer Ahmed
-**Frontend Developer | Web Developer**
+**Frontend Focused Fullstack Developer**

 ## About Me
 Hi!
-I’m **Jubayer Ahmed**, a passionate **Frontend Developer** based in Bangladesh.
+I'm passionate **Frontend Developer** based in Bangladesh.
 I focus on creating clean, efficient, and user-friendly websites.
-My enthusiasm for learning and building innovative web applications motivates me to continuously improve my skills and stay updated with the latest industry trends.
+My goal is learning and building innovative web applications motivates me to continuously improve my skills and stay updated with the latest industry trends.

 ### Currently Working On:
 - Deepening my understanding of **React Query** for state management.